 The best time to visit the islands near Cairns is in the dry season from May to October.
 During these months, you'll enjoy cooler temperatures, lower humidity, and less rainfall, making boat trips and snorkeling more enjoyable.
 Additionally, this period falls outside the jellyfish season, which means safer swimming conditions.

-More Cairns Travel Guides and Adventure Inspiration
+More Cairns Travel Blogs

 Below are some more of my Cairns travel guides and inspiration that I think you'll love.

-- Top Things to do in Port Douglas - a comprehensive guide to the sleepy Far North Queensland town of Port Douglas
+- Top Things to Do in Port Douglas - a comprehensive guide to the sleepy Far North Queensland town of Port Douglas.

-- Cape Tribulation Travel Guide - discover where the rainforest meets the reef at one of my favourite places in Australia
+- Cape Tribulation Travel Guide - discover where the rainforest meets the reef at one of my favourite places in Australia.

-- Cairns Hiking Guide - a huge list of epic rainforest, waterfall, and lookout hikes in Cairns
+- Cairns Hiking Guide - a huge list of epic rainforest, waterfall, and lookout hikes in Cairns.

 - Cairns Waterfalls - a huge list of epic waterfalls that I've visited in Cairns and the surrounding tropics.

-- Best Things to do in the Atherton Tablelands - my guide to one of Far North Queensland's most underrated destinations
+- Best Things to do in the Atherton Tablelands - my guide to one of Far North Queensland's most underrated adventure destinations.

 - Accommodation Resources: Discover where to stay in Cairns, the best hotels in Port Douglas and my Cape Tribulation accommodation guide.